-The contract for external treasury management advisors was re-tendered in October 2016, and following this, Capita Asset Services Treasury Solutions (now Link Asset Services) have been appointed as the advisors to the Council until October 2019.
+The contract for external treasury management advisors has been re-tendered in October 2016, and following this, Capita Asset Services Treasury Solutions have been appointed as the advisors to the Council until Ooctober 2019.
 The Council recognises that responsibility for treasury management decisions remains with the Council at all times and will ensure that undue reliance is not placed upon our external service providers.
 It also recognises that there is value in employing external providers of treasury management services in order to acquire access to specialist skills and resources.
 The Council will ensure that the terms of their appointment and the methods by which their value will be assessed are properly agreed and documented, and subjected to regular review.

-The Council will also, from time to time, procure specialist advice for ad-hoc pieces of work; this will be procured in accordance with the Council's normal procedure rules.
+The Council will also, from time to time, procure specialist advice (such as for the verification of business cases for loans to Council subsidiaries).
+This work will be procured in accordance with the Council's normal procedure rules.